Croatia Wine

 Žlahtina

-Grown almost exclusively on the island of Krk, particularly around Vrbnik.
-Known as Vrbnička Žlahtina, this grape produces light, fresh wines with citrus, green apple, and floral tones.
+Žlahtina is a white grape associated with the island of Krk, especially around Vrbnik.
+It usually produces light, fresh white wines with citrus, green apple, and floral notes.

 Grk